rust-project-primer/book/src/building/cross.md

 - **Linking errors**: You might run into linking errors, because while Rust can compile your crate for the target that you have requested, your system linker might not be able to deal with non-native object files.
-- **Native dependencies**: If your applications links with any native libraries, then you need to have these native libraries compiled _for the target that you are compiling for_.
+- **Native dependencies**: If your application links with any native libraries, then you need to have these native libraries compiled _for the target that you are compiling for_.
 - **Inability to run tests**: You might not be able to execute the code you have